 - Customer data platforms (CDPs) allow you to build unified customer profiles.

-- With testing and optimization tools in hand, you can get creative with your products.
+- With testing and optimisation tools in hand, you can get creative with your products.

 - Digital and voice assistants provide new ways for customers to interact with you.

-- AI and related tech allow you to offer more personalized interactions.
+- AI and related tech allow you to offer more personalised interactions.